Condition for zero and non-zero discord in graph Laplacian quantum states

-From now onwords we use the word graph for weighted directed graph.
+From now onwards we use the word graph for weighted directed graph.
 The following describes the framework for interpreting any graph $G$ on $mn$ vertices as a graph with $m$ clusters each with $n$ vertices.
 Recall that cluster of a graph is a subgraph of the graph.
 Consider a partition of the vertex set $V(G)$ that produces these clusters as follows.
-For any vertex $v_{\gamma i}$, the Roman index $i$ represents the position of a vertex in $\gamma$-th cluster indexed by a Greek index.
-Then